denevell/Natch-Android/README.md

 ## Complete: To test

-* Add thread button disabled if not logged in
 * Listview saved on rotation.
 * Unregister for push notifications
 * Settings screen for gcm stuff
 * I should only be able to add thread if I'm logged in
-* Better list threads listview

 ### Stories (Numbers relate to classes names in the uiTests dir)

 00. I should be able to register, and be automatically logged in, and no longer see the register option
 0. I should be able to login and change the auth key for the calls.
-0. I should see an error message on login fail
+0a.
+I should see an error message on login fail
+0b.
+I should see my name once logged in
 1. I should see some threads along with content of first post in the app 1a.
 I should see an error on list threads
 1b.
 I should see empty screen on no threads